Disappearance of Tiffany Daniels: Background

-A native of the Dallas area, Tiffany Daniels distinguished herself in high school through her interest in art and her outgoing personality.
+A native of the Dallas area, Tiffany Daniels was born on March 11, 1988, and distinguished herself in high school through her interest in art and her outgoing personality.
 Her family, who described her as "free-spirited,” say she could often lift the mood of those around her simply with her presence.
 Daniels enjoyed painting, and eventually took a job at the Pensacola State College theater in Pensacola, Florida, where she painted sets.

 When she was not at work, Daniels took advantage of Pensacola's cultural and natural attractions.
 In the city's downtown, near her job, she often organized and attended blues and swing dance parties.
 From her house, a short distance from the Bob Sikes bridge to Santa Rosa Island in the Gulf of Mexico, she often went hiking or biking in the dunes.
 A pescetarian, she had tattooed four images atop her feet showing a plant's growth and blooming.

 Despite her apparent satisfaction with her life, Daniels had financial problems.
 Her parents said that by summer of 2013 they had noticed she had a pattern of paying the rent for a series of housemates who were either disinclined or unable to pay their share.
 In July of that year, after another one had moved out, she advertised on Craigslist for a new roommate.

 Gary Nichols, the 54-year-old father of one of her friends who was separating from his wife and wanted to live closer to his job, answered Daniels's ad and moved in.
 Daniels' parents were uneasy about her sharing living quarters with a man more than twice her age, but he was able to pay his share of the bills and the two had similar interests.
 Nichols, too, liked bicycling and followed a similar diet.